 - be on time for your appointment.
 If you need to reschedule, phone the office as far in advance as possible;

 - tell your healthcare provider in advance if you may need a longer appointment than usual to discuss questions about HIV or your treatment.

-The Canadian Working Group on HIV and Rehabilitation provides references for this chapter and links to a variety of resources and organizations related to HIV and rehabilitation.
+Realize (formerly the Canadian Working Group on HIV and Rehabilitation) provides references for this chapter and links to a variety of resources and organizations related to HIV and rehabilitation.